cryptodeveloperbro/kabosu-coin/README.md

 The required packages are the names for each toolchain on apt.
 Depending on your OS Distribution, they may have different names.

-Using `depends` might also be easier to compile Pepeprivate on Windows than using MSYS.
+Using `depends` might also be easier to compile Kabosuprivate on Windows than using MSYS.
 Activate Windows Subsystem for Linux (WSL) with a distribution (for example Ubuntu), install the apt build-essentials and follow the `depends` steps as stated above.

 ### Compability with older Linux Versions < GLIBC_2.25

 * `make depends-compat target=x86_64-linux-gnu` for 64-bit linux binaries.

-## Running pepeprivated
+## Running kabosuprivated

 The build places the binary in `bin/` sub-directory within the build directory from which cmake was invoked (repository root by default).
 To run in
 foreground:

-`$ ./bin/pepeprivated`
+`$ ./bin/kabosuprivated`

-To list all available options, run `./bin/pepeprivated --help`.
+To list all available options, run `./bin/kabosuprivated --help`.
 Options can be specified either on the command line or in a configuration file passed by the `--config-file` argument.
 To specify an option in the configuration file, add a line with the syntax `argumentname=value`, where `argumentname` is the name